This article was originally published on amigaportal.cz in May 2021. All technical details are according to that date.

 6.4 Do you want modern applications?

 You're right, there will be more and more of them.
 There are already a lot of OpenGLES2 ports on os4depot.net.
-For example, ports from kas1e's H-Craft, SuperTuxCart, NightOfZombies,...
+For example, kas1e's ports H-Craft, SuperTuxCart, NightOfZombies,...
 And we can expect SDL2 ports to have a preferred OpenGLES renderer in the future as well.
 This option just seems the most sensible and I have to recommend it.

 If you don't mind slightly slower speeds for classic applications, I recommend you choose cards with a Southern Island chip and low-power consumption, such as the HD 7750.
 But beware!
 As you can see in the test, the individual HD 7750s vary greatly in speed.